-By simply tilting the camera, the user can see a map of the immediate area, showing what schools, facilities, and other features are nearby.
-For those who don’t want to sit at home and look at 3D models, as enthralling as they may be, Street Peek would seem to be just the right app to take on a house-hunting expedition.
+Simply tilting the camera allows the user to see a map of the immediate area, showing the schools, facilities, and other features nearby.
+For those who’d rather not just look at 3D models, as enthralling as they may be, Street Peek seems to be the right app to take on a house-hunting expedition.

 Current Technology Limitations

-It is clear that augmented reality holds a lot of promise in the interior design and real estate sectors, but it would be naïve to think there’s not some way to go before it delivers to its full potential.
-Right now, some existing limitations might turn off users who are not consummate AR enthusiasts.
+Augmented reality clearly promises a lot in the interior design and property sectors, but there’s still some way to go before it delivers its full potential.
+Some existing limitations might turn off users who aren’t consummate AR enthusiasts.

-Realism: While 3D building-models have the accuracy of scale and detail to aid architects, they don’t necessarily look that realistic to the nonprofessional property browser.
-When using AR, potential buyers want the same bright shiny impression offered by print brochures, but in full, interactive, 3D effect.
-As one expert said in an interview with The New York Times, even the latest AR real estate tech is not ready to make models indistinguishable from the real thing.
+Realism: While 3D building-models have the accuracy of scale and detail to aid architects, they don’t necessarily convey an emotional experience to nonprofessional property browsers.
+When using AR, potential buyers want the same bright impression offered by print brochures, but in full, interactive 3D effect.
+Even the latest AR property tech is not ready to make models as compelling as the real thing.

-Depth of Data: Homebuyers’ apps for use out in the field also have room to improve, but the issue here is more to do with data availability than the visual experience offered.
-Oftentimes a property is all-but-sold before it even shows up in realtors’ listings, so it’s entirely possible to point one’s phone at a beautiful looking home and be impressed by the data that’s revealed, only to be told by the agent that it’s already under contract.
+Depth of data: Homebuyers’ apps for use in the field could also be improved, but their issue is more to do with data availability than the visual experience.
+Often a property is all-but-sold before it’s even listed.
+So it’s entirely possible to be impressed by the data that’s revealed from pointing your phone at a beautiful home, only to be told by the agent that it’s already under contract.

-With technology moving at the pace it does, however, solutions to issues like these are probably just around the corner, and certainly, AR technology has enough going for it to outweigh current technological constraints.
-In fact, before closing, it’s worth taking a quick look at how future AR developments might influence real estate and interior design in the not-too-distant future.
+However, with technology moving at its break-neck pace, solutions to these issues are just around the corner.
+And certainly AR technology’s advantages outweigh current technological constraints.
+In fact, before we finish, it’s worth looking at how future developments might influence AR interior design and property development in the not-too-distant future.

-It could actually be that the biggest constraint to the success of augmented reality, in real estate, interior design and many other industries, is the hardware.
-No matter how powerful smartphone processors become, or how well they can render graphics, the big problem with AR on these devices is the lack of true immersion.
+Hardware really could be the biggest constraint on the success of augmented reality in property development, interior design, and many other industries.
+No matter how powerful smartphones become, or how well they render graphics, AR’s big problem on these devices is the lack of true immersion.

-The beautifully clean lines of an ultra-modern kitchen, displayed on a phone screen, may not be quite so convincing with the real mismatched cabinets and cracked floor tiles visible in the viewer’s peripheral vision.
-AR headsets or glasses may almost certainly solve this type of issue, once viable designs make their way to market and people overcome their reluctance to wear them.
+An ultra-modern kitchen’s beautifully clean lines displayed on a phone screen may not be so convincing with the interior design’s real mismatched cabinets and cracked floor tiles visible in your peripheral vision.
+AR headsets or glasses can certainly solve this issue, that is, once viable designs enter the market and people overcome their reluctance to wear them.

-As the image above suggests, such hardware is close to becoming a reality.
-Its arrival may be the catalyst for AR to become an essential tool for real estate and interior design professionals, property buyers, and DIY home design enthusiasts.
+As the image above suggests, such hardware is close to becoming reality.
+It may be AR’s catalyst to become an essential tool for property development and interior design professionals, property buyers, and DIY home design enthusiasts.

 Exclusive Personalized Design Services

-Perhaps the future will bring improvements to services like Hutch too, combining AR technology with the human touch to deliver customized interior design and perhaps even architectural services.
-Hutch actually started out that way but has since graduated to an almost fully automated solution.
+Perhaps the future will bring improvements to services like Hutch too, combining AR with human touch to deliver customized AR interior design and architectural services.
+Hutch actually started that way, but it has since graduated into an almost fully automated solution.

-Naturally, in a technological field that is continually evolving, we should also expect the unexpected, and the use of AR may take some surprising new directions in the fullness of time.
-In any case, it seems that right now, augmented reality has found a good home in the real estate realm and is enjoying a warm welcome from builders, sellers, designers, and buyers alike.
+We should expect the unexpected in a technological field that is continually evolving.
+AR uses may take some surprising new directions in the near future.
+In any case, augmented reality has currently found a good home in the property development realm and is enjoying a warm welcome from builders, sellers, designers, and buyers alike.

 From information to animation, augmented reality art adds fresh layers of creativity to artwork old and new.
 Could it be the end of art as we know it?